Visualizing data

 3 Practitioners

-- Mitchell Whitelaw is a practitioner and also a critic of this area.
+- Mitchell Whitelaw is a practitioner and critic of this area.

-- Small multiples is a fun agency in Sydney doing visualisations of intriguing data sets.
+- Small multiples is a fun agency in Sydney doing visualizations of intriguing data sets.

 - Miriam Quick